franciscop/happy/README.md

 Take all of your changes and upload them to the `origin` that is set in your project.
 This is specially useful when combined with e.g. Heroku, and you set heroku as the origin, since it will also deploy the full website.

 This step takes longer than the others since it's talking to your git server.

-It will be skipped if there are no changes.
+This step will be **skipped** if:
+- There were no changes in the local repo.